How to Use Google Hangouts to Benefit Your Business

 When it comes to content creation, video is something that still scares people.
 Despite the fact that webchats and webinars have been around for a relatively long time, it can still be hard to encourage an individual or business to take part.
 And yet the benefits of a Google Hangout can be substantial.
-As we have already seen, video marketing is key in 2014 , and we want you to use Hangouts to take advantage of it.
+As we already know, video marketing is key, and we want you to use Hangouts to take advantage of it.

 Hangouts launched as part of a revamp of Google's services to tie in to the Google+ network, and replaced Google Talk, Gchat and Google Messenger.
 Instead, one integrated service now allows for text and video conferencing.
 It's been used by a range of celebrities, including President Obama, the Dalai Lama, David Beckham, Brad Pitt and many more.
 And it's also used by prominent brands including Cadbury, ASOS, Dell, Coca-Cola, Topman and of course Google itself, as well as a huge number of smaller companies and individuals.